Tboske/Basic-VCPKG-guide/README.md

 ### Install a package
 If we want to install a package we use: `vcpkg.exe install *package*`

-Example: run `vcpkg.exe install SDL2`, this will install SDL2
+#### Example: run `vcpkg.exe install SDL2`, this will install SDL2
-         run `vcpkg.exe install SDL2-image`, this will install SDL2-image
+####          run `vcpkg.exe install SDL2-image`, this will install SDL2-image

 In [Extra useful commands](#extra-useful-commands) we will see more advanced commands to install different platforms and certain extensions on packages.

+### List all installed packages
+run `vcpkg.exe list`

+### update outdated packages
+run `vcpkg.exe update` to see all outdated packages run `vcpkg.exe upgrade` to update the outdated packages

 ### Integrate into MSBuild
-To make sure you can see and access these packages in a project.
-Run `vcpkg integrate install`
+To make sure you can see and access these packages in a project. run `vcpkg integrate install`

-Beware!, for Cmake this is a different process.
+#### Beware!, for Cmake this is a different process.

 ---
 ## Extra useful commands
+### Installing different platforms (x64-windows/linux/...)
+We also want to be able to use x64 packages.
+There are multiple different platforms: arm-uwp, arm64-windows, x64-linux, x64-osx, x64-uwp, x64-windows, x64-windows-static, x86-windows.
+x86-windows is the default for windows, so we will have to specify when we want to install x64 version.
+This is done using the `--triplet=` flag.
+It will look like this `vcpkg.exe install *package* --triplet=*platform*`

+#### Example: run `vcpkg.exe install SDL2 --triplet=x64-windows`, this will install the x64 version of SDL2

+### Installing bindings
+If we are in need of a binding between packages, these bindings are indiccated using the `[]`.
+It is just as easy as to run `vcpkg.exe install *package*[*binding*]`

+#### Example: run `vcpkg.exe install SDL2[vulkan]`, which will install the binding for Vulkan functionality with SDL